-The official Speechly Quick Start that helps you get started with developing with Speechly.
+The official Speechly Quick Start helps you get started with developing with Speechly.

 This Quick Start will guide you through the basics of building Spoken Language Understanding models with Speechly.
 It covers the following steps:

-A good way to start developing with Speechly is to complete this Quick Start and move on to the Web Client Quick Start.
+The best way to start developing with Speechly is to complete this Quick Start.

-After you’ve created an account, you land on the Speechly Dashboard main page, where you can manage your applications and find example code snippets for building your own client.
+After creating a user account, you will land on the Speechly Dashboard main page, where you manage your applications.

-When creating a new application, you need to specify a name for your application and choose the language for the speech recognition models.
-You can initialize the new application by selecting one of our example SLU rule configurations, or start from an empty set of rules.
+When creating a new application, you first name it and choose the language for the speech recognition model.
+You can initialize your application by selecting a ready-made SLU Example template, or you may start with an empty template.

 Custom acoustic models